Hal King: Career

 After two seasons with the Braves, he was sent to the Texas Rangers for Paul Casanova at the Winter Meetings on December 2, 1971.
 King started the 1972 season in a platoon role alongside right-hand hitting catcher, Dick Billings.
 He was sent back to the minor leagues in July, after posting only a .180 batting average.
 On December 1, 1972, the Rangers traded King with Jim Driscoll to the Cincinnati Reds for Jim Merritt.
+The Reds were looking to add to their catching lineup due to questions about Johnny Bench's playing future, as he'd had a recent diagnosis that would require lung surgery.

-King became the Reds' third string catcher, playing behind starter and future Baseball Hall of Famer Johnny Bench, and second stringer Bill Plummer.
-On July 1, 1973, while the Reds trailed their National League Western Division rivals the Los Angeles Dodgers by 11 games in the standings, King hit a ninth inning, pinch-hit, walk-off home run against Don Sutton.
-King's home run was cited by Reds' manager Sparky Anderson, as a turning point in the season.
-Starting with the win on King's home run, the Reds gained momentum and went on to post a 60–26 record for the remainder of the season to overtake the Dodgers and win the division championship.
-King hit three pinch-hit home runs to either tie or win games for the Reds that season.
+King became the Reds' third string catcher, playing behind starter and future Baseball Hall of Famer Bench and second stringer Bill Plummer.
+In the 1973 season, while the Reds were in a slump, King hit a home run that is considered to have been a season-changer.
+He hit three pinch-hit home runs to either tie or win games for the Reds that season.
 In the only postseason appearance of his career, King had one hit in three at bats as the Reds lost to the New York Mets in the 1973 National League Championship Series.
 King played his final major league game on October 1, 1974 at the age of 30.

 King then had several successful years playing in the Mexican League from 1975 to 1979.
 As a designated hitter for the Saltillo Saraperos in 1979, he hit 19 home runs and led the league with 124 walks.